 Local council and NCT nearly new clothes and nappy sales

 Local Facebook groups or special interest, such as the Nappy Lady Buying and Selling group

 Let children draw on waste paper and model with junk.
 If, like my child, they are obsessed with stickers; look into reusable stickers, magnets or felt.

-If you plan to have another child then you can stuff for them, or pass it onto friends and family, charity shops, or The Toy Project.
-Advertising has segmented markets by age and gender, which makes adults concerned about giving the wrong thing to the wrong person (i.e. pink to a boy)- but babies don’t care as they haven't been so socialised as us yet.
+If you plan to have another child then you can save stuff for them, or pass it onto friends and family, charity shops, or The Toy Project.
+Advertising has segmented markets by age and gender, which makes adults concerned about giving the 'wrong' thing to the wrong person (i.e. pink to a boy)- but babies don’t care as they haven't been so socialised as us yet.